TaceoLabs/co-snarks/docs/uint-backend-migration.md

   `ruint::U256`, but orthogonal.
 - `to_radix` div/mod in co-brillig plain, co-circom-types input parsing
   (`% modulus`), test-only `BigUint` division in `yao/circuits.rs:4540`.

+The second and third bullets landed as Plan D (§8); the first is what remains.

 ## 5. Expected wins